oktadeveloper/okta-blog-hugo/content/blog/bootiful-development-with-spring-boot-and-react.md

 **NOTE:** The instructions below for building a Spring Boot API are the same as the ones in [Bootiful Development with Spring Boot and Angular](/blog/2017/04/26/bootiful-development-with-spring-boot-and-angular).
 I've copied them below for your convenience.

-To get started with Spring Boot, navigate to [start.spring.io](https://start.spring.io) and choose version 1.5.12+.
-In the “Search for dependencies" field, select the following:
+To get started with Spring Boot, navigate to [start.spring.io](https://start.spring.io) and choose version 2.0.3+.
+In the "Search for dependencies" field, select the following:

 * [H2](http://www.h2database.com/html/main.html): An in-memory database
 * [JPA](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html): Standard ORM for Java